ec-jrc/re3gistry/documentation/user-manual.md

 ##### Date creation and Date edit

-These two content types are authomatically calculated by the system to determine the date of creation or date of update.
+These two content types are automatically calculated by the system to determine the date of creation or date of update.

 These fields provide metadata information on the reference code management that often are useful to be shown in the public interface